CSIprinceton/workshop-july-2020/tutorial/Day-1/README.md

   39000    8.36e-03  1.21e-02    5.83e-05  9.43e-05    8.10e-03  1.17e-02    6.4e-08
   40000    8.31e-03  1.21e-02    5.53e-05  1.49e-04    8.11e-03  1.18e-02    5.0e-08
 ```

-The total number of batches here corresponds to our settings of `stop_batch_size` in `param.json`.
+The total number of batches here corresponds to our settings of `stop_batch` in `param.json`.
+The meaning of each column is indicated at first line.
+Column 2-7 stands total loss, loss of energy and loss of force for testing and training set, respectively.
+The last column is the learning rate.
+Here energies are given in eV and forces in eV/A. You can also use `gnuplot` to check how these losses converge.
+The one we care most is again column 6, the test loss of forces.

+Also, please note that this is only a tutorial example and the CH4 molecule is extremely simple, so that we can reach \~10 meV/A accuracy on forces within 40000 batches.
+In general usage, one may need to train millions of steps for a more complex system to reach similar accuracy (or even unreachable).
+A common strategy for longer training is to make the learning rate decay slower too, so that the final learning rate still falls into the range of 1e-7\~1e-8.

 Let's step forward.

 #### 01.model_devi
-From now on we are dealing with the results generate on your own machine.
+From now on we are dealing with the results generated on your own machine.
 Everyone may see different results.

 Go back and enter
 ```bash